camptocamp/c2cgeoportal/doc/developer/debugging.rst

 Create a development docker-compose.override.yaml .................................................

-If it's not already done copy the file ``docker-compose.override.sample.yaml`` to ``docker-compose.override.yaml``.
+If it is not already done, copy the file ``docker-compose.override.sample.yaml`` to ``docker-compose.override.yaml``.

 Be sure that the volume for the project is not commented.

-You can also do a graceful restart of the running gunicorn:
+You can also do a graceful restart of the running webserver:

 .. prompt:: bash

    docker-compose exec geoportal bash kill -s HUP `ps aux|grep gunicorn|head --lines=1|awk '{print $2}'`  # graceful

-And finally if you restart the container you will see your modifications:
+And finally, if you restart the container, you will see your modifications:

 .. prompt:: bash